x1hibi/x1hibi/README.md

 # My nickname is *x1hibi* 🐲

-## I'm a lover of chemical🧪 and science 🔬, and yes... also a tech geek 😎, my main area is the development of web applications (Front and back)
+## I'm a lover of chemical🧪 and science 🔬, and yes... also a tech geek 😎, my main area is the development of web applications (Front-End and Back-End)